BProw/AndroidGame/README.md

 Reggie (player) avoids collisions with enemies (asteroids & satellites) as they move across the screen.
 Collisions with Burritos slow enemy frequency.
 Time based game, the longer Reggie avoids enemies the higher the score.

 #### Elements applied:
-* Accelerometer sensor for game play.
+* Accelerometer sensor for game play
-* User creds. & high score persistent (Score not saved currently).
+* User creds. & high score persistent (Score not saved currently)
-* Functionality for user to access device camera to customize their account.
+* Functionality for user to access device camera to customize their account

 #### Improvements:
  * Adaptive screen sizing for elements